Asia shares rise on more stimulus hopes but dollar loses steam

 Global equity markets took the data in their stride, partly as most central banks have already aggressively eased policy and governments are backing this up with big fiscal spending.

-Chinese shares, battered this month because of the virus, rose 0.8% on Friday.
-Shares in South Korea, another country hit hard by the pandemic, jumped by 1.62%.
+Chinese shares, battered this month because of the virus, rose 1.6% on Friday.
+Shares in South Korea, another country hit hard by the pandemic, rose 0.42%.

 Leaders of the Group of 20 major economies pledged on Thursday to inject over $5 trillion into the global economy to limit job and income losses from the coronavirus.